Too Much Holiday? AAA Has You Covered With 'Tow to Go'

 You don’t even have to be a AAA member.

-The Tow to Go program will provide safe rides home to intoxicated drivers from Friday, December 24th beginning at 6 p.m. to 6 a.m.
-Monday, January 3rd, 2022.READ MORE: It's Christmas!
-What's Open & Closed
+The Tow to Go program is providing safe rides home for intoxicated drivers through 6 a.m.
+Monday, January 3rd, 2022.READ MORE: South Florida Celebrations To Ring In The New Year

 Triple-A says since its inception in 1998, ‘Tow to Go’ has kept more than 25,000 drunk drivers off the roads and saved twice as many lives since it was designed to protect everyone on the roads, not just the intoxicated driver.